lib.layout

 Returns:

-Aligned position (text) or coords (textBox).
+Aligned position or coords (based on output).

 def canFitInside(parent: tuple, child: tuple) -> bool:

-595def canFitInside(parent: tuple, child: tuple) -> bool:
+647def canFitInside(parent: tuple, child: tuple) -> bool:

-596 """Returns True if the child fits inside the parent dimensions."""
+648 """Returns True if the child fits inside the parent dimensions."""

-597 parentW, parentH = parent if len(parent) == 2 else toDimensions(parent)
+649 parentW, parentH = parent if len(parent) == 2 else toDimensions(parent)

-598 childW, childH = child if len(child) == 2 else toDimensions(child)
+650 childW, childH = child if len(child) == 2 else toDimensions(child)

-599 return childW <= parentW and childH <= parentH
+651 return childW <= parentW and childH <= parentH

 Returns True if the child fits inside the parent dimensions.